-This Castro party is a time for dress-up, dress-down, or undress, as the case may be; let your imagination run away with you as you join the gay fray. © Oct 31
+This boisterous Castro party and parade is a time for dress-up. dress-down, or undress, as the case may be: let your imagination run away with you. @ Oct 31

 Chinese New Year

 This is the biggest Chinese New Year celebration outside Asia.
 It incorporates traditional displays and the parade of dragons and performers that winds through Chinatown.
 S Jan or Feb